 A notice of commencement designates the official beginning of a construction project.
 Therefore, it is from this date that deadlines are measured.
 For example, if a preliminary notice is due 15 days after the project start date, measure 15 days from the date notice of commencement was filed.

 The following states require notice of commencement.
-Follow each state’s link to download or send any of the construction payment documents used in that state.
+Follow each state’s link to download the Notice of Commencement form used in that state.

 Optional notices of commencement sometimes directly protect the general contractor or property owner by limiting the amount of potential lien claims.
 If, for example, a GC in South Carolina files a notice of commencement, the amount of liens filed by remote claimants (sub-subs, or suppliers to subs) may not exceed the amount the general contractor owes to the subcontractor with whom the remote claimant contracted.

 In other states, however, optional notices of commencement indirectly protect the GC or owner by creating a preliminary notice requirement for sub-tier claimants.
 In Ohio, for example, subcontractors and suppliers are required to send notice of furnishing if the owner files a notice of commencement.
 There is no notice of furnishing requirement for projects where the owner does not file a notice of commencement.

 The following states offer notice of commencement as an option: